Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$: Results

 To calculate the magnon spectrum using the {\sc uppasd} code \cite{uppasd}, the exchange integrals are considered up to the Os-Os distance $d_{ij}=6$ \AA~ to include the $J_2$ and $J'_2$ values.
 Figure \ref{magnon} shows the magnon spectrum, calculated without including a magnetic anisotropy term that shifts the $\Gamma$-point value to the experimental spin gap of $\sim$59 meV.
 There are four branches, two acoustic and two optic, since this unit cell contains two pairs of magnetic sublattices.
 Except for the spin gap, our calculated magnon curves are close to the measured values \cite{calder2017} that are depicted by symbols of the red squares in Fig. \ref{magnon}.
 Note especially that our maximum energy is very near the measured maximum (at the $X$ point).

 What is specific to \noo~ is that the difference in the $J_2$ and $J'_2$ values is reflected on the bifurcation of the otherwise degenerate modes in both the acoustic and (more evident) optical branches along the $R-\Gamma$ line.
-As shown in the Inset of Fig. \ref{magnon} the spectrum along the $R-\Gamma-R'$ line is split due to opposite chirality of the eigenvectors, anticipated as a promising feature for the application of magnonics \cite{chiralmagnon}.
+As shown in the Inset of Fig. \ref{magnon} the spectrum along the $R-\Gamma-R'$ line is split due to opposite chirality of the eigenvectors, due to a symmetry constraint similar to the one discussed in Sec.
+IV \ref{spin-splitting}.
+This has been anticipated as a promising feature for the application of magnonics \cite{chiralmagnon}.
 Interestingly, the splittings are clearly distinguishable in both the acoustic and optical modes in the THz region, whereas altermagnetic RuO$_2$ and MnTe have the splittings only in the acoustic mode \cite{chiralmagnon,liu2024}.
 The largest splitting in \noo~ is about 5 meV in the optic mode around 150 meV (about 35 THz).
-Note that the bifurcation along the $R-T-Z$ line is a trivial splitting between the optic and acoustic modes
+Note that the bifurcation along the $R-T-Z$ line is a trivial splitting between the optic modes.